Notice

 MDS services that are not controlled by systemd dump the file

-to the machine that runs the MDS.
+dump.txt to the machine that runs the MDS.
 MDS services that are

-controlled by systemd dump the file dump.txt
+controlled by systemd dump the file dump.txt to a tmpfs in the MDS

 container.
-Use nsenter(1) to locate dump.txt
+Use nsenter(1) to locate dump.txt or specify another

 system-wide path.

-If high logging levels have been set on the MDS, dump.txt
+If high logging levels have been set on the MDS, dump.txt can be expected

 to hold the information needed to diagnose and solve the issue causing the